danvandermeir/solorolo/mechanical/plastics/README.md

-Named collections of parts files for 3D printing or PIM.
+Creator named collections of parts files for 3D printing or PIM.